objektwerks/python.ml/README.md

 Run
 ---
->To run a script, replace *.py with a source file name:
+>To run a script, replace *.py with a py script file name:
 1. python3.13 ./src/**/*.py
 >or:
 1. uv run ./src/**/*.py